 Conclusion

 Knowing what high flavanol cocoa is can help you choose cocoa products wisely.
-Cocoa flavanols are natural antioxidants that may be good for your health; enjoy them in drinks, dark chocolate, or recipes.
+Cocoa flavanols are natural antioxidants that may support general wellness; enjoy them in drinks, dark chocolate, or recipes.
 Using cocoa high in flavanols gives you the most benefits from it.

-By selecting minimally processed cocoa, and incorporating it into your daily routine, you can enjoy the deep flavor of high flavanol chocolate and the potential wellness benefits associated with cocoa flavanols health benefits.
+By selecting minimally processed cocoa, and incorporating it into your daily routine, you can enjoy the deep flavor of high flavanol chocolate and the potential wellness attributes connected to cocoa flavanols.